khanlab/hippunfold/docs/getting_started/singularity.md

 Now let's run HippUnfold.

-    singularity run -e khanlab_hippunfold_v1.3.1.sif ds002168 ds002168_hippunfold participant -n --modality T1w
+    singularity run -e khanlab_hippunfold_latest.sif ds002168 ds002168_hippunfold participant -n --modality T1w

 Explanation:

-Everything prior to the container (`khanlab_hippunfold_v1.3.1.sif`) are arguments to singularity, and after are to HippUnfold itself.
+Everything prior to the container (`khanlab_hippunfold_latest.sif`) are arguments to singularity, and after are to HippUnfold itself.
 The first three arguments to HippUnfold (as with any BIDS App) are the input folder (`ds002168`), the output folder (`ds002168_hippunfold`), and then the analysis level (`participant`).
 The `participant` analysis level is used in HippUnfold for performing the segmentation, unfolding, and any participant-level processing.
 The `group` analysis is used to combine subfield volumes